G-symmetric spectra, semistability and the multiplicative norm: -spaces and -simplicial sets

-\begin{Example}[Representation spheres] Let $G$ be a finite group and $V$ a finite dimensional $G$-representation, i.e., a finite dimensional real vector space equipped with a scalar product and a $G$-action by linear isometries.
-Then the one-point compactification of $V$ with induced $G$-action is called the \emph{representation sphere} of $V$ and denoted $S^V$.
-It is based at infinity.
-For another $G$-representation $W$ there is a canonical $G$-homeomorphism $ S^{V\oplus W}\cong S^V\wedge S^W $ sending a pair $(v,w)$ to $v\wedge w$ and the basepoint to the basepoint.
+\begin{Example}[Representation spheres] Given a finite dimensional real $G$-representation $V$, its one-point compactification is denoted $S^V$ and called the \emph{representation sphere} of $V$.
+For another $G$-representation $W$ there is a canonical $G$-homeomorphism $ S^{V\oplus W}\cong S^V\wedge S^W$ sending a pair $(v,w)$ to $v\wedge w$ and the basepoint to the basepoint.